-Tessa Thompson & Brie Larson Discussed Why Inclusion Riders Are Long Overdue For The Movie Industry
+Tessa Thompson & Brie Larson Explained Why Inclusion Riders Are So Vital To Hollywood

 The actors at the forefront of the Time's Up movement are working to make Hollywood a more inclusive place.
 Nowhere is that more apparent than in The Hollywood Reporter's recent interview with Brie Larson and Tessa Thompson about inclusion riders.
 It's clear from their conversation that these two actors are dedicated to diversity both on and off camera.